Child Therapists in Baltimore

 Two parents holding child

 At the Baltimore Therapy Group, we strive to provide a safe space for children and their families to navigate mental health concerns, practice emotional regulation, and cultivate positive feelings.
-Whether you're seeking mental health treatment for the first time or searching for a compassionate child therapist, our experienced mental health providers will support you and your child every step of the way.
+Whether you’re seeking mental health treatment for the first time or searching for a compassionate child therapist, our experienced mental health providers will support you and your child every step of the way.
+We also address medical concerns as part of our comprehensive care, ensuring that families dealing with chronic illnesses receive the psychological support they need.

 Meet Our Baltimore Child Therapists